Are you curious about how to embed a YouTube video on your website without using an iframe? This video is for you.

 </html>

-To embed a YouTube video without an iFrame on your website, you must use a JavaScript library that allows you to bypass the iFrame to optimize the performance of your web pages.
-In most cases, you will have to use the anchor tag to add the URL of your video.
-The video will then be played as a modal.
-This approach is more practical and ergonomic.
+You must use a JavaScript library to embed a YouTube video without an iFrame on your website.
+By loading it into your site, you will bypass the iFrame and therefore optimize the performance of your web pages.
+In addition, in most cases, you will be able to use an anchor tag in which you will place the URL of your video.
+The video will then play as a modal.
+We, therefore, find this approach more convenient and ergonomic.

-It is essential to notice that the link you will include in your anchor differs from the iframe link.
-Indeed, the link for the iframe is in the format https://www.youtube.com/embed/loYKkRw73CI.
-On the other hand, the link for the anchor is the URL of your video. https://www.youtube.com/watch?v=loYKkRw73CI
+Furthermore, note that the link to include in your anchor differs significantly from the iframe link.
+Indeed, the link for iFrame is in the format https://www.youtube.com/embed/loYKkRw73CI, mentioning “embed” in the link.
+While the link for the anchor is just your video URL, such as https://www.youtube.com/watch?v=loYKkRw73CI